dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/PROCEDURE_LAST_OPERATION_FIX_SUMMARY.md

 **Scenario B: Your procedure sometimes failed, but you didn't notice**
 - After fix: You'll now see blank results when final operation fails
-- **Action**: Review your procedures in SpyWindow to ensure all operations succeed
+- **Action**: Review your procedures in AutomationWindow to ensure all operations succeed
 - **Benefit**: You'll now be aware of failures instead of seeing stale data

 **Scenario C: You worked around the bug by putting critical operations last**